 - a.
 TSS shall explain how the TOE meets FIA_MBV_EXT.1 at high level description - b.
-AGD guidance shall provide clear instructions for a user to verify one's biometric to unlock the computer - c.
+BMD shall provide information about how the verification rates are tested - The BMD may refer to the developer's performance report - c.
+AGD guidance shall provide clear instructions for a user to verify one's biometric to unlock the computer - d.
 Supplementary information (developer's performance report) shall describe the developer's performance test protocol and result of testing